 This past June, Cindy and I spent three weeks in China visiting our daughter, Lexi, who has lived there since 2020.
-She’s the band teacher teacher at an English-speaking K-12 international school.
+She’s the band teacher at an English-speaking K-12 international school.
 We delighted to finally see her in her “natural habitat” as I jokingly called it.

 She put us up in her donut-themed apartment, we got to fellowship with her wonderful teacher friends, and we explored the “village” where she lives (a little town of 7 million).
 During our last half of the trip she gave us a grand tour of scenic spots throughout central China.
 She flew us to Xi’an where we saw the astounding Terracotta Warriors and other cultural sites from the first Chinese dynasty.
 Then she transported us to Beijing on the bullet train, which traveled a whopping 200 mph.
 There, we toured Tiananmen Square, The Forbidden City, Olympic Park, and our favorite, The Great Wall.
 On the train ride back to her “village,” she surprised us, having us deboard early, at the concentration camp where my running hero died–1924 Olympic medalist Eric Liddell, (he later became a missionary to China and was captured by the invading Japanese).